 More in my post, Deadly LinkedIn Mistake: Forgetting LinkedIn Groups

-An added benefit of using these 4 strategies
+An added benefit of using these 4 top-of-mind personal branding strategies

 You’ll be demonstrating your social media savvy and grasp of the new world of work.
 Candidates who know how to use LinkedIn for networking and business are more desirable than those who don’t.